piusnmuhumuza/software-engineering/Software Engineering/SWEE.md

 > Economics is the study of how resources (people, time, facilities, money) are used to produce and distribute commodities and how services are provided in society.
 [Engineering economics](https://en.wikipedia.org/wiki/Engineering_economics) is a branch of microeconomics dealing with engineering related economic decisions.

+Software Economics in Software Engineering is a research area focusing on the challenges and issues associated with valuing software and determining or estimation costs usually involved in its production(_design, development, Implementation, testing and Maintenance among other things_).
+[Boehm and Sullivan]() outline these difficulties and challenges and also presented how software economics principles can be applied to improve software design, development, and evolution.

+## Keywords

+``Software Engineering``, ``Software Economics``, ``Engineering Economics``, ``Software Development``, ``Software Engineering economics``